tchitchek-lab/Genotate.life/README.md

-﻿# Genotate: a web platform for automatic annotation, research and visualization of transcriptomic sequences
+﻿# Genotate.live: a web platform for the annotation and exploration of transcript sequences

 Genotate web platform provide automatic annotation, research, and visualization of transcriptomic sequences.
 Reference transcriptome and proteome can be selected for homology annotation, depending on the databases available.